eyeC-Beyond-Defense-Absolute-Visibility/Sentinel-Trace/README.md

 ![Status](https://img.shields.io/badge/Status-Success_PoC-success?style=for-the-badge)

-# 🛰️ Sentinel Trace v2.0 — Correlation & Context: Exploring Reverse Shell (Work in Progress)
+# 🛰️ Sentinel Trace v2.0 — Correlation: Exploring Reverse Shell (In Progress)

 **The Goal:** Moving from isolated signals to **behavioral chains**.
 Instead of just seeing a process, we link it to network activity and MITRE ATT&CK techniques.